KarolDawidG/simplyBackendApp/README.md

 For now we have:
 1. The login panel that reads data from the MySQL database.
 2. A contact form that allows you to send an email from a website visitor.
+3. After logging in, you can use a simple component to generate a new password.

 The plans include: